 Noise reduction headphones

-To help pass the time I enjoy watching films on long journey but I find it hard to hear the sound track without noise cancelling headphones.
+To help pass the time I enjoy watching films on long journeys, but I find it hard to hear the sound track without noise cancelling headphones.
 These are always on my Goa packing list!

-With average temperatures of 30˚C during the winter season, make sure you pack light weight clothing that can help to keep you cool during the day.
+With average temperatures of 30˚C during the winter season, make sure your Goa packing list includes some lightweight clothing that can help to keep you cool during the day.
 Natural fabrics such as cotton are always good as they are more breathable.
 The evenings however, can get cooler, so don’t forget to pack a jumper or cardigan.

 Remember to pack something that keeps you covered

-Although Goa is a very cosmopolitan state, it is important to remember that you are still in India.
+Although Goa is a very cosmopolitan state, it's important to remember that you are still in India.
 When visiting attractions (especially churches and temples) outside of the main tourist areas make sure your legs and shoulders are covered.